 The history of water purification or filtering is very much connected to the history of water itself.
 As the population grew, water becomes highly contaminated which led to the emergence of the need for pure, clean drinking water.
-Although the evolution of best water purifiers took ages but people did realize the importance of it.
+Although the evolution of the best water purifiers took ages people did realize its importance of it.

 Source: Wikipedia (Mural painting of Galen and Hippocrates, from the 12th century.
 The latter designed a rudimentary water filter)

 According to Wikipedia, Ancient Sanskrit and Egyptian writings document practices that were followed to keep water pure for drinking.
 The Sushruta Samhita (3rd or 4th century CE) specified various methods, including boiling and heating under the sun.
 The text also recommends filtering water through sand and coarse gravel.
 Images in Egyptian tombs, dating from the 15th to 13th century BCE depict the use of various water treatment devices.
 Hippocrates conducted his own experiments in water purification.
-His theory of the four humors of the body led him to believe that the maintenance of good health required that the four humors be kept in balance.
-He recommended that feverish patients immerse themselves in a bath of cool water, which would help realign the temperature and harmony of the four humors.
+His theory of the four senses of humor of the body led him to believe that the maintenance of good health required that the four senses of humor be kept in balance.
+He recommended that feverish patients immerse themselves in a bath of cool water, which would help realign the temperature and harmony of the four senses of humor.
 Hippocrates believed that water had to be clean and pure and he designed a crude water filter to “purify” the water he used for his patients.
 Later known as the “Hippocratic sleeve,” this filter was a cloth bag through which water could be poured after being boiled.

 It is also worthy to note that civilizations thrived only around water and much of the war that was fought between the tribes of pre historic men were issues related to water.
 In modern times, concerns over water quality remain supreme.
 Over the years, scientists have discovered more and more contaminants in fresh water sources, and these same scientists have noted a strong correlation between drinking water contamination and many significant health problems.
 Due to the rampant impurity of water and the crucial, physiological need for clean, fresh drinking water, several treatment alternatives have emerged throughout the history of water treatment.